-The state agency members of TGPC have submitted their appropriation requests to the legislature that would provide the funds necessary to carry out existing groundwater protection programs.
+State agency members of the TGPC have submitted their appropriation requests to the legislature that would provide the funds necessary to carry out existing groundwater protection programs.
 State funding may allow an agency to leverage the monies with additional federal funding from the U.S. Geological Survey (USGS), U.S. Environmental Protection Agency, or other federal agencies to implement these activities.

-The TGPC recommends support, through legislative appropriations, for programs which enable the TGPC member agencies to protect groundwater quality through technology transfer, educational programming, quantification monitoring, and regulatory protection:
+The TGPC recommends continued support, through legislative appropriations, for the many programs which enable the TGPC member agencies to protect groundwater quality.
+This support provides for groundwater protection activities through technology transfer, educational programming, research, quantification monitoring, and regulatory protection.
+The TGPC has reduced the number of recommendations in this report, compared to previous reports, as some were addressed by the 86th Legislature and some were suspended in view of the current economic conditions.
+In no explicit order, the TGPC suggests that further groundwater protection could be enhanced by additional support to: